Brown-BIOL2430-S04-Fall2015/syllabus/readme.md

-### November 20 - Summary, open discussion
+### November 20 - Open lab to work on projects

-Gues lecture by Max Leiserson on [MAGI](http://magi.brown.edu/).
+Guest lecture by Max Leiserson about his project [MAGI](http://magi.brown.edu/).

-- How will lines blur between data management, exploration, explanation, and publishing?
+Please complete the first draft of your readme, and come to class prepared to talk for five minutes aabout the goals, status, and current challenges of your projects.

 ### December 4
 Project presentations